Canada PM Trudeau visits Juno Beach, site of D-Day landings

 Trudeau’s visit to the beach does not coincide with any World War II anniversary.

-He will also visit the Canadian War Cemetery in Beny-sur-Mer later Monday.
+He also visited the Canadian War Cemetery in Beny-sur-Mer.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.